 Jack’s professional career spans a period of over fifty years.
 He has held staff designer positions at Low’s Incorporated, Chicago, and at the architectural firm of Kevin Roche, John Dinkeloo Associates, Hamden CT.
 He was vice president of the design firm Blake & Weiss for ten years prior to forming Jack Weiss Associates.

-He was a faculty member at the Institute of Design, IIT for eight years and has been a visiting lecturer at the Institute of Design, School of the Art Institute of Chicago and Illinois Institute of Art-Chicago.
-He currently teaches on the Art & Design faculty at Columbia College Chicago.
+He was a faculty member at the Institute of Design, IIT for eight years and at Columbia College Chicago for ten years.
+He has been a visiting lecturer at the Institute of Design, School of the Art Institute of Chicago, Northern Illinois University and Illinois Institute of Art-Chicago.

 Jack is a founding member of Design Evanston.
 He is a fellow and past president of The Society of Typographic Arts (STA).
-He is a founder of the Chicago Design Archive.
+He is a founder and president of the Chicago Design Archive.
 He was a member and chairman of the 27 Chicago Designers.
 Jack was chairman of the City's Sign Review and Appeals Board and the Oakton Historic District Committee.
 He is currently a member of the City's Preservation Commission.
 In 2014, Jack was given the Mayor's Award for the Arts for his long commitment as a designer to the Evanston arts community.

 He studied at the Corcoran School of Art, Washington DC, and received a BS in Visual Communication from the Institute of Design, IIT.
 He earned a BFA and MFA in Graphic Design from the School of Art & Architecture at Yale University.
 He was honored as a Life Master by IIT in 1992.